 Past Lab Members

 I am pursuing a PhD in Environment and Resources and a certificate in Energy Analysis and Policy.
-My research uses integrated assessment models to understand the scale-up potential, policy implications, and equity impacts of negative emissions technologies.
+My research uses integrated assessment models to understand the scale-up potential and impacts of carbon dioxide removal (CDR).
 As a long-time Badger, I earned my MS in Environment and Resources in 2022 and BS in Atmospheric and Oceanic Sciences in 2019 from UW-Madison.
-Outside of the lab, I enjoy baking, gardening, and spending time with family and friends.
+Outside of the lab, I enjoy baking, gardening, being outdoors, and spending time with family and friends.

 I am a master’s student in the Nelson Institute’s Environment and Resources Program.
 My research examines the effects of corporate venture capital on clean-tech startup growth and its contribution to greenhouse gas emissions reductions.
 I began researching clean-tech innovation at the Center for Global Sustainability at the University of Maryland after graduating in 2019 with a B.S. in Physics and B.A. in Government and Politics.